SFEley/crunch/README.markdown

 Direct updates and deletes are always asynchronous, returning immediately with a reference to the Group (thus allowing chaining).
 Chains of method calls are guaranteed to be done in order, but _when_ they occur is up to EventMachine.

-By default, the `.each` method and most other Group methods that retrieve data are synchronous: they'll block the current thread until the full operation completes.
+By default, the `.each` method and most other Query methods that retrieve data are synchronous: they'll block the current thread until the full operation completes.
 To be precise, they won't come back until the `.deferred_status` of every Document involved is _:succeeded._  (And they'll throw an exception if it comes back _:failed._) This is a developer convenience in recognition of the fact that _most_ Ruby applications aren't built with an event-driven "inversion of control" mindset.
 And that's fine.
 For many jobs, wrapping everything into a chain of callbacks would only increase complexity with little or no practical benefit.

 However, for cases when it makes sense, there are several ways to perform asynchronous reads:

 2. Methods that default to synchronous can be called with the bang modifier, e.g. `.each!` or `.first!` or `.select!` and so forth.
 This will return a Deferrable object that you can monitor or ignore as you see fit.
 When the `.deferred_status` is _:succeeded_, the retrieval is done.
 Any blocks passed will be run as callbacks after the data is there.
-2. The `[]` accessor method can also be passed a block, e.g.: `my_group[21] {|doc| do_something}`.
+2. The `[]` accessor method can also be passed a block, e.g.: `my_query[21] {|doc| do_something}`.
 This will act like the bang form described above, with the block attached as a callback to a deferrable Document or array of Documents.
 1. You can globally set `Crunch.synchronous = false` on application initialization, before the Database is instantiated.
 All synchronous methods will then act like their bang forms described above.
-2. You can initialize the Database or Group with the `:synchronous => false` option.
+2. You can initialize the Database or Query with the `:synchronous => false` option.
 All synchronous methods will then act like their bang forms described above.
 3. You can _temporarily_ set specific operations as asynchronous by passing them as a block to the `.asynchronous` method: `my_group.asynchronous do ... end`.

 Likewise, if global options are set to be asynchronous, you can still make some actions synchronous with the `:synchronous => true` initialization option or by wrapping them in `.synchronous` blocks.